turingschool/front-end-curriculum/projects/travel-tracker.md

 * 2: Class methods use a mix of array and object prototypes and for loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 Uses `fetch` effectively for `GET` but does not implement `POST`.
 Has zero error handling and only `logs` errors if a network request fails.
 * 1:  Application generates syntax error or crashes during execution.
 Application is not separated into classes and there is no separation of business-side logic and view-related code.
 Developer writes code with unnecessary variables, operations, or steps that do not increase clarity.

-## SASS

-* 4: Application fulfills all requirements previously mentioned, and has Sass functionality that goes above and beyond an MVP.
-* 3: The application has well-factored Sass with all styles separated out into logical stylesheets.
-Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
-* 2: Application adds organization for the whole stylesheet and within rules, but multiple Sass files have not been utilized.
-All Sass code lives in a single file, and only makes use of variables.
-There is some duplication in the codebase, and there may be some unnecessary selectors or tags.
-* 1: The application makes little to no use of Sass and is not separated into logical stylesheets.
-There are many instances of duplication

 ## Testing